SAP-samples/ui5-typescript-tutorial/exercises/ex6/README.md

 After completing these steps you are able to write a QUnit test for your application in TypeScript.

-1. In `webapp/test/unit/controller/Main.qunit.ts` modify the `QUnit.test` code to check the availability of the `locationChange` function:
+1. In `webapp/test/unit/controller/Main.qunit.ts` modify the `QUnit.test` code to check the availability of the `locationChange` function.
+Replace the existing `QUnit.test(...)` with:

 ```ts
 QUnit.test("The Main controller class has all custom methods", function (assert) {